Bill Pay

 Bulk Actions on Line Items

-- Delete all selected items
+- Delete all selected line items at once

 Accounting Tab